saintplay/vue-swatches/docs/api/README.md

 # API

-Here you fill find out how to personalize this component
+Here you will find out how to personalize this component

 - [Props](props)
 - [Events](events)